 PLEASE NOTE: Due to the COVID-19 virus, Diversity Matters North West is currently operating differently to normal.
-See our COVID-19 Support page for more information.
+See our COVID-19 Support section for more information.

 Diversity Matters North West is an award winning independent local charity working to combat health inequalities and social exclusion and to promote community cohesion in Tameside.